Guidelines for Sharing in Classic/Basic

 - other provisions were made in writing at the time the membership ended.

 Any physical condition of which the adopting parents had reason to be aware that the adopted child had prior to the adopting parents being legally responsible for the child’s expenses, or prior to his effective date within his parents’ membership, will be considered a “condition that existed before membership.”
-However, routine maternity needs may be shared as provided in Section IX.A.6 and needs related to genetic defects and hereditary diseases may be shared as provided in Section VIII.A.
+However, routine maternity needs may be shared as provided in Section IX.A.6 and needs related to genetic disorders and hereditary diseases may be shared as provided in Section VIII.A.

 We share expenses you incur for providing medical care to your membership household, within the Guidelines approved by the members or the Board of Directors (including the dollar and time limits of Sections VI and VII).